The future of Indian agriculture

-Agriculture is the practice of cultivating crops and raising animals for food, fuel, fiber, and other products.
-It involves the use of land, water, and other natural resources to produce food and other agricultural products, which are essential for human survival and development.
+Agriculture is cultivating crops and raising animals for food, fuel, fiber, and other products.
+It involves using land, water, and other natural resources to produce food and other agricultural products essential for human survival and development.
 Agriculture can be practiced on a small scale by individuals or on a large scale by commercial enterprises.
-It is an important sector of the economy in many countries, providing food, employment, and income for millions of people around the world.
+It is a crucial sector of the economy in many countries, providing millions worldwide with food, employment, and income.

 Agriculture in India

 The major crops grown in India include rice, wheat, maize, millets, pulses, oilseeds, sugarcane, cotton, jute, and tea.
-Agriculture in India is largely dependent on monsoon rainfall, which is why it is often subject to droughts and floods.
+Agriculture in India mainly depends on monsoon rainfall, so it is often subject to droughts and floods.

-There are different types of agriculture practices followed in India such as subsistence farming, commercial farming, organic farming, and more recently, precision farming, and vertical farming.
+Different agriculture practices followed in India include subsistence farming, commercial farming, organic farming, and, more recently, precision farming and vertical farming.

 The government of India has launched various schemes and initiatives to support and enhance agricultural productivity in the country, such as the Pradhan Mantri Fasal Bima Yojana, Pradhan Mantri Krishi Sinchai Yojana, and Soil Health Card Scheme.

-There are several major constraints in Indian agriculture, including:
+There are several significant constraints in Indian agriculture, including:

 • Small landholdings